-- Direct services—wages for union staff and officers and the costs of operating all union programs.
+1. Direct services—wages for union staff and officers and the costs of operating all union programs.

-- ILWU democracy—for a democratic organization to work, members must be able to take part in decision-making.
-The ILWU pays the wages, expenses, and traveling costs for membership participation in meetings, negotiations, classes, and conventions.
+2. ILWU democracy—for a democratic organization to work, members must be able to take part in decision-making.
+The ILWU pays the lost wages, expenses, and traveling costs for membership participation in meetings, negotiations, classes and conventions.

-- Operating costs—all the expense of running offices on Kauai, Oahu, Maui, Lanai, and the Big Island.
+3. Operating costs—all the expenses of running offices on Kauai, Oahu, Maui, Lanai, and the Big Island.

 ILWU Local 142 dues can only be changed by a vote of the entire membership.

 Know your rights.
 Read and understand your rights and benefits under the union contract and the ILWU Constitution.
 You can get copies from your union representative.
 Take an active part in shaping your working life.
 Get to know your union shop stewards and get involved with union activities.
 The union is only as strong as its members.